Skip to content

 Planting trees at Lunt in Sefton, Merseyside, in winter

-This winter, we'll be working with England's Community Forests on twenty exciting tree planting projects to fight climate change, help nature thrive and make woods more accessible and closer to where people live.
+We’re working with England’s Community Forests and the Woodland Trust on tree-planting projects to fight climate change, help nature thrive and make woods more accessible, closer to where people live.

 Who are England's Community Forests?

-England’s Community Forests are a partnership made up of a network of 15 individual organisations, together covering 20 per cent of England.
-They work to ensure that trees and woodlands are at the very heart of our urban landscapes.
-Started three decades ago, their work now represents the largest environmental regeneration programme in the country.
+England’s Community Forests is a network of 15 individual Community Forests across the country.
+These work to ensure that trees and woodlands are at the very heart of local communities.
+Launched three decades ago, their work now represents the largest environmental regeneration programme in the country.

 Together, we're planting:

-hectares of wildlife habitats and new spaces for people to connect to nature
+football pitches-worth (roughly) of new woodlands and habitats for people to connect to nature and for wildlife to thrive

 A wide-shot picture of the land at Lunt, which is green fields with hundreds of while tree guards visible from an aerial shot